What is Alzheimer’s Disease?

 Undiagnosed AD starts as a slowly developing process of cognitive degradation that is a normal part of aging.
 However, an inciting injury can tip a slowly developing process into a rapidly developing, self-reinforcing loop.
 According to systems thinking, that increased speed of degradation signals a “step function” event.
 Such events may lead to an entire system becoming unstable.

-I hypothesize that dehydrating medicines create an inciting injury because of cumulative effects over many years.
+We hypothesize that dehydrating medicines create an inciting injury because of cumulative effects over many years.
 Below are some dehydrating medicines used to treat a variety of common conditions (Puga et al., 2019).

 - Diuretics are often prescribed for heart failure and sometimes for high blood pressure.